Kartik2889/Walmart_analysis_SQL/README.md

 - Implemented queries to identify the most frequent customers, top revenue-generating customer types, and gender distribution across branches.
 - Performed VAT (tax) analysis to identify cities and customer types contributing the most to tax revenue.

-This summary emphasizes the key tasks and outcomes, providing a clear picture of your contributions.